bvan-dyc/Wolf3D/README.md

 # Wolf3D

-Simple reproduction of the original Wolfenstein game using raycasting.
+Simple clone of the original Wolfenstein game using raycasting techniques.
 Part of 42's graphic branch.
 Includes a Labyrinth minigame and a jukebox.
 (*compilation requires the 42 graphic library: https://github.com/pbondoer/MinilibX*)

 ## Usage